 Initially a Windows component only, known as Windows PowerShell, it was made open-source and cross-platform in 2016 with the introduction

 of PowerShell Core.
 The former is built on .NET Framework while the latter on .NET Core.

 Today, PowerShell can be used to manage and deploy all your server workloads, Windows or Linux, on-prem or cloud.

-This course is based on Windows PowerShell 5.1 and PowerShell Core 6.0.
+This course is based on Windows PowerShell 5.1 and the latest version of PowerShell Core.

 This course will get you acquainted with all the different features of Windows PowerShell.
 You will learn how to customize the PowerShell environment to your needs and how to automate and script administration, configuration, monitoring and deployment of